 From Scrooge to Sugar Plums: Holiday Performances in and Around Philly

-Nutcrackers, fairytales, Muppets ... this season has it all.
+Nutcrackers, fairytales, Mariah ... this season has it all.

-Whether you’re planning a family outing over winter break or a twist on nostalgic tradition, the holidays always bring the heavy hitters to the stage.
-All imaginable variations of The Nutcracker, a handful of Julie Andrews-adjacent plays, Scrooge realizing he’s a miserly jerkface … they’re all coming to a theater near you, so get those tickets and enjoy the show.
+Whether you’re planning a family outing over winter break or a twist on nostalgic tradition, the holidays always bring the heavy-hitters to the stage.
+All imaginable variations of The Nutcracker, a handful of family-friendly plays, Scrooge realizing he’s a miserly jerkface … they’re all coming to a theater near you, so get those tickets and enjoy the show.

 A Christmas Carol Comedy

-Hedgerow Theatre Company presents the U.S. premiere of Katie Leamen’s two-person version of A Christmas Carol starring Benjamin Brown as Scrooge and Christopher Patrick Mullen as “everybody else.”
+After last year’s premiere sold out and delighted, Hedgerow Theatre Company is bringing back Katie Leamen’s two-person version of A Christmas Carol.
+This year, it’s starring Brian Anthony Wilson as Scrooge; Christopher Patrick Mullen returns as “everybody else.”
 The 75-minute show is full of mischief and best for ages five and up.

-November 23rd-December 24th, Hedgerow Theatre Company, 64 Rose Valley Road, Rose Valley.
+November 22nd-December 24th, Hedgerow Theatre Company, 64 Rose Valley Road, Rose Valley.